stevavoliajvar/stop_cloudflare/PEOPLE.md

 ------

 ###### Twitter (aka "Birdsite")

+"People did not know cloudflare sucks?
+You ever try to browse websites from a Tor connection to a cloudflare hosted site?
+(Granted they eventually stopped putting people in captcha jail)" by @[Pic0o](https://twitter.com/Pic0o/status/1158531041033936897)

 "Hm..
 Pakistan govt has signed up enterprise plan with Cloudflare to block it's army website for India IP addresses. " by @[njnrn](https://twitter.com/njnrn/status/1158445893948866560)